 I originally wrote this in August but then our baby arrived early and the world as I knew it crumbled in the most delicious/terrifying way.
 I’m just now getting my act together to finish this piece, I refuse to go through and change the tenses to past, so let’s just play pretend that what follows is current, m’k?

-I started becoming a mother before I was even pregnant.
+I started becoming a mother before I became pregnant.
 In the months leading up to my husband and I “pulling the goalie,” my body began the shift from being just mine.
 My life began to shift from being just mine.
-The mothering instinct is so strong in me that it took control even before any baby-making happened and I began protecting our baby before he was even conceived.
+The mothering instinct took control and I began protecting our baby before he was even conceived.
 The things I ate, the products I used, the habits I had all became subject to review.

 Me, as I hoped I’d be, and me, as I really was

 Respect the First Trimester